 There are no hand-washing stations here, but about half of homes have either a dish rack or clothesline.

 Plans: Sanitation and Hygiene Training

 Training will last for three hours a day for three days.
 The facilitators have already assessed sanitation here and decided that hand-washing and using the latrine will be strongly emphasized.
-Though quite a few hand-washing stations were observed during our initial visit, we require that each and every family have their own place to wash their hands.
 During our hand-washing sessions, community members will be taught how to make their own hand-washing station out of a plastic jerrycan, sticks, and rope.
 These are the best solution for rural areas, since all the materials are all easily replaceable.
 Though pit latrines in this community are well-built, we also require that every family have their own.